-- (15) Arts Courses/Options Courses offered by the Augustana Faculty which are classified as "Arts" courses (see §55.2 for which the student is eligible and which meet degree requirements. - (16) Music Courses/Options Courses offered by the Augustana Faculty which are classified as "AUMUS" courses (see §221) for which the student is eligible and which meet degree requirements. - (17) Science Courses/Options Courses offered by the Augustana Faculty which are classified as "Science" courses (see §55.2 for which the student is eligible and which meet degree requirements. - (18) Specialized Professional Courses Courses offered by the Augustana Faculty which are classified as neither "Arts" nor "Science" courses (see §55.2) for which the student is eligible and which meet degree requirements
+- (16) Music Courses/Options Courses offered by the Augustana Faculty which are classified as "AUMUS" courses (see §231) for which the student is eligible and which meet degree requirements. - (17) Science Courses/Options Courses offered by the Augustana Faculty which are classified as "Science" courses (see §55.2) for which the student is eligible and which meet degree requirements. - (18) Specialized Professional Courses Courses offered by the Augustana Faculty which are classified as neither "Arts" nor "Science" courses (see §55.2) for which the student is eligible and which meet degree requirements